SFU-CMPT-201/a1-pub/README.md

 and I believe it is one of the better-written articles.
 Don't miss the first misconception about the modal editing as it describes the correct way to use vi.

+## Task 1: Terminal size and color scheme

+This is something we mentioned earlier a couple of times but we want to mention it again here.
+Make sure you change your default terminal window width to more than 100 characters, e.g., 110.
+Also make sure you change the default height to something sufficiently long as well.
+Also, change the default color scheme of your terminal to "solarized dark" if possible.
+Most of the popular terminal emulators support it. "solarized dark" is easy on your eyes, which is important when you spend a lot of time on the terminal.
+If interested, read further at [the creator's website](https://ethanschoonover.com/solarized/).
+It will also match the color scheme of our Neovim configuration.

-## Task 1: Swapping `<Caps Lock>` and `<Esc>`
+## Task 2: Swapping `<Caps Lock>` and `<Esc>`

 We highly recommend you to swap your `<Caps Lock>` key with your `<Esc>` key.
 You need to use `<Esc>` heavily on vi, and swapping `<Caps Lock>` with `<Esc>` makes it easier.
 In fact, this was the original keyboard layout at the time of vi's development.
 You don't typically use `<Caps Lock>` anyways, so this won't affect your keyboard usage much.

-For Windows, install [PowerToys](https://github.com/microsoft/PowerToys) by Microsoft, go to the Keyboard Manager, and remap the keys.
-For MacOS, go to System Settings --> Keyboard --> Keyboard Shortcuts --> Modifier Keys, and change the mapping for `<Caps Lock>`.
-For a Linux distro using GNOME, install `gnome-tweaks` with your package manager (e.g., `apt`, `dnf`, etc.), go to Keyboard & Mouse --> Additional Layout Options --> Caps Lock behaviour, and choose the mapping.
-For a Linux distro using KDE, go to System Settings --> Input Devices --> Keyboard --> Advanced --> Caps Lock behavior, and choose the mapping.
+* **Windows**: Install [PowerToys](https://github.com/microsoft/PowerToys) by Microsoft, go to the Keyboard Manager, and remap the keys.
+* **MacOS**: Go to System Settings --> Keyboard --> Keyboard Shortcuts --> Modifier Keys, and change the mapping for `<Caps Lock>`.
+* **Linux using GNOME**: Install `gnome-tweaks` with your package manager (e.g., `apt`, `dnf`, etc.), go to Keyboard & Mouse --> Additional Layout Options --> Caps Lock behaviour, and choose the mapping.
+* **Linux using KDE**: Go to System Settings --> Input Devices --> Keyboard --> Advanced --> Caps Lock behavior, and choose the mapping.

 ## Task 2: Neovim tutorial